sinclairzx81/appex/readme.md

 ## overview

-appex is a nodejs web framework built around the TypeScript programming language and compiler. appex lets developers create and route http endpoints with TypeScript modules and functions, as well as providing nodejs developers similar reflection and type introspection services found in platforms such as .net.
+appex is a nodejs web application framework built around the TypeScript programming language and compiler. appex lets developers create and route http endpoints with TypeScript modules and functions, as well as providing nodejs developers similar reflection and type introspection services found in platforms such as .net.